aerospike/aerospike-prometheus-exporter/README.md

 # Aerospike Prometheus Exporter

 This repo contains Aerospike's monitoring agent for Prometheus.
 The exporter is part of the [Aerospike Monitoring Stack](https://www.aerospike.com/docs/tools/monitorstack/index.html).

 The Aerospike Prometheus Exporter is now **generally available** (GA).
 If you're an enterprise customer feel free to reach out to support with any questions.
 We appreciate feedback from community members on the [issues](https://github.com/aerospike/aerospike-prometheus-exporter/issues).

+Aerospike agent exports various stats, config from Aerospike Server as metrics in OpenMetrics format, For more details about Aerospike Server Metrics reference see [Aerospike System Metrics reference](https://aerospike.com/docs/reference/metrics).

+**NOTE:** Some of the metrics are pseudo metrics.
+A pseudo metric is neither a configuration nor a statistic in the server but is exposed as a metric by the agent.
+For more details, refer to the [Pseudo Metrics](#pseudo-metrics) section.

 ## Build Instructions